 These numbers are both wrong, and simplistic.
 And if you plan your fitness or weight loss goals around them it can cause you a lot of heartache.

 The average calories burned per day by a real American woman is actually closer to 2,400, while for a man it’s about 3,100.
-But even more accurate averages can easily mislead us.
+But you probably aren’t average, and your needs will change over time!!

 Calories Burned Per Day By Women